marwita23/Marketing-Analytics-Udacity-Nano-Degree/README.md

 **Project 1:Interpret a Data Visualization on Malaria deaths in Africa from 2000 to 2014**

 In this project, were have been asked to find three insights in the visualizations.
-For each insight, provide a static image that shares what you found.
-Write a short report explaining each observation and how you found the information to reach your conclusion from the dashboard.
+For each insight, provide a static image that shares what we found.
+Write a short report explaining each observation and how we found the information to reach your conclusion from the dashboard.

+**Project 2:Analyze survey data of Udacity student**

+In this project, I analyzed a real dataset about current Udacity students across a number of programs using spreadsheets

+**Project 3:Storytelling with the Data**